qd-qd/pineapple/README.md

 pnpm i && pnpm build -- --zip
 ```

 At the root of the repository, a new directory called `build` has been created.
 This directory should have a file called `chrome-mv3-prod.zip`.
-You will need it for the last step.
+You will need it for the last step.gi

 </details>